erinyoung/soundtracks/README.md

 ## 2005
-- [Drakengard 2](https://en.wikipedia.org/wiki/Drakengard_2) by Ryoki Matsumoto and Aoi Yoshiki

-Shadow of the Colossus by Kow Otani
+- [Drakengard 2](https://en.wikipedia.org/wiki/Drakengard_2) by Ryoki Matsumoto and Aoi Yoshiki Shadow of the Colossus by Kow Otani
-➤ Tragic beauty in boss battle form.
-One of the greats.

 God of War by Gerard Marino, Ron Fish
-➤ Mythic orchestral mayhem with real weight.

-Resident Evil 4 by Misao Senbongi, Shusaku Uchiyama
+Resident Evil 4 by Misao Senbongi, Shusaku Uchiyama Psychonauts by Peter McConnell
-➤ Builds constant dread with atmosphere and tension.

-Psychonauts by Peter McConnell
-➤ Wonderfully weird and genre-hopping.

 Kingdom Hearts II by Yoko Shimomura
-➤ Even more Disney magic and emotional originals.

 Call of Duty 2 by Graeme Revell
-➤ Gritty WWII epic.

-Phoenix Wright: Ace Attorney by Masakazu Sugimori
-➤ That “Objection!” theme?
-Legendary.

-Guitar Hero by Cover Artists / Harmonix
+Phoenix Wright: Ace Attorney by Masakazu Sugimori Guitar Hero by Cover Artists / Harmonix
-➤ Defined rhythm gaming for a generation.

 We Love Katamari by Yuu Miyake & friends
-➤ Even wilder than the original.

 Devil May Cry 3 by Tetsuya Shibata
-➤ Shredding guitars and operatic boss fights.

 - God of War
 - Shadow of the Colussus
 - World of Warcraft